rohan-paul/Awesome-JavaScript-Interviews/Promise-Async-Await-Sequential-Execution/Promise-Super-Basic/Promise-super-basic-syntax-GOOD.md

 #### EXPLANATION - Promise resolve() method:

 Promise.resolve() method in JS returns a Promise object that is resolved with a given value.
-Any of the three things can happen:
+Any of the following three things can happen:

 - 1. If the value is a promise - then promise is returned.
 - 2. If the value has a “then” attached to the promise - then the returned promise will follow that “then” to till the final state.